project-hatohol/hatohol/server/README.md

 (1) Setup database of MySQL

-Edit `${prefix}/etc/hatohol/hatohol` which is used for database settings (username, database name and password) in MySQL section before you execute `hatohol-db-initiator` to prepare database.
+Edit `${prefix}/etc/hatohol/hatohol.conf` in mysql section which is used for database settings (username, database name and password) before you execute `hatohol-db-initiator` to prepare database.

     $ hatohol-db-initiator